localagi/localAGI/README.md

 ## 🧮 localAGI 🧮
 Fulltime nerd.
 Passionate developer.
 DevOp at heart.

-Thats me.
-Building AGI on local hardware.
+Thats me. :bowtie: Building AGI on local hardware.

 *You want to **run your own inferences** with ease?
 Good you are awake.*

 Building contaners for effectively running a local artificial general intelligence.

-## Motivation
+## :stars: Motivation :stars:

 Initially started my work for deployments of [josh-XT/AGiXT](https://github.com/Josh-XT/AGiXT)

 Having reproducable software environments to spin up services on demand for testing and sky-netting.
 Setup and streamline docker containers for quick and user friendly usage.

-CUDA enabled.
-BLAS enabled.
-Matrix builds.
-Multiarch builds.
+:rocket: CUDA enabled. :desktop_computer: BLAS enabled. :smirk: Conda-less. :onion: Matrix builds. :office: Multiarch builds.
 For everyone.

-## Sharing is caring
+## :hibiscus: Sharing is caring :hibiscus:

 With strong expertise in `docker` and `github workflows` I want to bring all the AI-related projects online.